-The First Nations Health Authority have launched a movement for cultural humility in the BC health system.
+The First Nations Health Authority has launched a movement for cultural humility in the BC health system.
 Anyone can make a pledge affirming their commitment to cultural humility, and sharing their vision for a culturally safe health care system.

-- Download a pledge card here!
+- Download a pledge card!

 - Print the card

 - Snap a pic & share it on social media

 - Include the hashtag #itstartswithme